Gatishakti scheme to provide framework for National Infrastructure Pipeline plan: Gadkari | Business

 - India

-Union Minister Nitin Gadkari on Thursday said the Rs100 lakh crore-Gatishakti scheme will provide a framework for the National Infrastructure Pipeline programme and make Indian products more competitive by cutting down logistic costs and improving supply chains.
+Union Minister Nitin Gadkari on Thursday said Rs 100 lakh crore-Gatishakti scheme will provide a framework for the National Infrastructure Pipeline programme and make Indian products more competitive by cutting down logistic costs and improving supply chains.

 Addressing the American Chamber of Commerce's (AMCHAM) 29th AGM, Gadkari also sought investments in the road sector from insurance and pension funds of the US.